 Large-scale military freighting, dominated by Russell, Majors, and Waddell, continued until 1866 when the railroad moved west into Kansas.
 Each railhead town after that served briefly as the port of embarkation for freight wagons.
 After the rails reached Denver in 1870, wagons continued to move supplies over the Mountain Branch of the trail between Pueblo and Fort Union.
 The Santa Fe Railway crossed the Mora Valley in 1879 and ended the era of military freighting on the trail.

 Protection of the Santa Fe Trail and logistical support of troops in the region were indirectly related to the Indian wars, but the fort was also directly involved in them.
 When the U.S. acquired the Southwest in the Mexican War, it also inherited the Indian problems that had plagued its people since the earliest times.
 The nomadic tribes of New Mexico had long fought the Spaniards and Mexicans.
 Now they fought the Americans, who were overrunning their lands, killing off their game, or passing over transcontinental trails on their way to the California goldfields.

-Fort Union Regulars, who replaced the Volunteers after the Civil War, along with troops from other New Mexico posts, took part in the final wars against the southern Plains tribes: General Sheridan’s 1868-69 campaign, and the Red River War of 1874-75.
+Fort Union Regulars, who replaced the Volunteers after the Civil War and troops from other New Mexico posts, took part in the final wars against the southern Plains tribes: General Sheridan’s 1868-69 campaign and the Red River War of 1874-75.
 These campaigns ended the fort’s participation in the Indian wars.
-In 1879 the arrival of the Santa Fe Railway largely ended its usefulness as a supply depot, but it was not abandoned until 1891.
+In 1879 the arrival of the Santa Fe Railway essentially ended its usefulness as a supply depot, but it was not abandoned until 1891.